 separately because that's part of the joy of giving but with the

-"rules" we had for picking single names, many of us got the same 3-4 people over
+"rules" we had for drawing individual names, many of us got the same 3-4 people over

 and over and NEVER got to give to the other family members anymore.